-oast Village Lots with Approximate Sq T
+Coast Village Lots with Approximate S ٩ Ţ

-This exhibit contains maps illustrating the approximate lot sizes in sq. feet for Coast Village.
-The Coast Village East map (above) originated from ARCVIEW calculations.
+Coast Village East map (above) originated from ARCVIEW calculations.
 The Coast Village West map (below) originated from the Regional Land Inventory Database managed by the Lane Council of Governments.
 Neither of the maps is accurate for land use development purposes.
-However, they are provided to give a general idea of the lot sizes in Coast Village and varying density levels within the
+However, they are provided to give a general idea of the lot sizes in Coast Village and varying density levels within the development.
+This exhibit contains maps illustrating the approximate lot sizes in sq. feet for Coast Village